What To Do After An Arrest

 - Fraud and theft: credit card theft and internet crimes

 - Probation violations

 Do you have an arrest record or criminal record in Texas that is interfering with a job search or any other aspect of your life?
 We represent people accused of violating probation.
 We may be able to assist with an expungement or nondisclosure.
 Nondisclosure is sometimes referred to as sealing a criminal record.

-Call 214-256-1888 for a free phone consultation with a Dallas County criminal defense attorney.
+Call 214-256-1888 for a free phone consultation with a criminal defense attorney with clients throughout Dallas County, and Ellis County.
 You may also send us an email to request a meeting by phone or in person with Q. Lynn Johnson.
 Payment plans are available and credit cards are accepted.